-Many casual travelers and backpackers alike end up dreading to leave the magnificent landscapes and picturesque natural attractions once they venture out into this glorious destination – Banos Ecuador!
+Many casual travellers and backpackers alike end up dreading to leave the magnificent landscapes and picturesque natural attractions once they venture out into this glorious destination – Banos Ecuador!

 #1 Devil’s Cauldron

-Should you be travelling around Ecuador or South America for that matter, try to make time for a short trip in Banos Ecuador!
+Should you be travelling to Ecuador or South America for that matter, try to make time for a short trip to Banos Ecuador!
 And be prepared to be blown away by these 5 attractions while you’re there.
-I wasn’t too sure what to expect as the pictures I saw from a quick google didn’t really do it justice.
+I wasn’t too sure what to expect from the pictures I saw from a quick google didn’t really do it justice.

 If you’re in Banos, this is a MUST.
-It’s a quick 30-minute bus from Banos …or you can hire a pushbike which might take a couple hours depending how fit you are …or we hired a jeep and drove through the mountains which was epic!!!
+It’s a quick 30-minute bus from Banos …or you can hire a pushbike which might take a couple hours depending on how physically fit you are …or hire a jeep and drive through the mountains as we did, which was epic!!!

 With a rain-forest environment surrounding the waterfall along with steep staircases built into the cliff and a suspension bridge leading you closer to the waterfall, it is a sight you gotta see with your own eyes!
 The entrance itself cost us $2 USD (probably one of the most worth it $2 I’ve ever spent)